Parthyapps/Android-Important-Questions/README.md

  - Use Glide or Coil for image loading (automatic memory optimization).
  - Check with Android Profiler (in Android Studio).
  - Use ActivityManager to get memory info:
+ - LeakCanary (for memory leak detection).
+ - Android profiler - for monitoring your app’s CPU, Memory, Network, and Energy usage in real time

 # Clean Architecture
 - Clean Architecture is a software design pattern that organizes code into distinct layers, separating concerns and dependencies.
 The layers are typically: